 Be sure you go to a yoga class specifically for pregnancy or attend a yoga class where the instructor is trained in safe prenatal yoga poses.
 This is very important since there are certain poses and sequences that require modification during pregnancy.

-What you’ll need: Plus size maternity yoga pants are a pregnancy essential, even if you’re not actual doing yoga!
+What you’ll need: Plus size maternity yoga pants are a , even if you’re not actually doing yoga!
 If you decide to purchase a prenatal yoga DVD to do your own routine at home, you’ll want to be sure to not only get a yoga mat but also bolsters to help you modify the poses to fit your plus size body.

 Check out our article on Yoga for Back and Hip Pain During Pregnancy by Amber from Body Positive Yoga.